jundalisay/superb/content/en/research/constitutions/in/part-12.md

-PART XII FINANCE, PROPERTY, CONTRACTS AND SUITS
+---
+title: "Finance, Property, Contracts And Suits"
+heading: "Part 12"
+date: 2021-10-22
+image: "/flags/in.png"
+description: ""
+icon: /flags/in.png
+---

+## Part 12: Finance, Property, Contracts And Suits

-CHAPTER I.—F INANCE
+CHAPTER 1: FINANCE

-1
+264. Interpretation.

-[264.
-Interpretation.—In this Part, “Finance Commission” means a Finance Commission constituted under article 280.]
+In this Part, “Finance Commission” means a Finance Commission constituted under article 280.

 265. Taxes not to be imposed save by authority of law.—No tax shall be levied or collected except by authority of law.

 266. Consolidated Funds and public accounts of India and of the States.—(1) Subject to the provisions of article 267 and to the provisions of this Chapter with respect to the assignment of the whole or part of the net proceeds of certain taxes and duties to States, all revenues received by the Government of